-If somebody gives an argument to support his position, it is called making a claim.
+A statement essentially arguable, but used as a primary point to support or prove an argument is called a claim.
+If somebody gives an argument to support his position, it is called “making a claim.”
 Different reasons are usually presented to prove why a certain point should be accepted as logical.
-A general model is given below to explain the steps following in making a claim:
+A general model is given below to explain the steps followed in making a claim:

 In this model, the symbol and the dots before it signify that the number of premises used for proving an argument may vary.
 The word “therefore” shows that the conclusion will be restating the main argument, which was being supported all the way through.

 With the help of a claim, one can express a particular stance on an issue that is controversial, so as to verify it as a logically sound idea.
 In case of a complex idea, it is always wise to start by classifying the statements you are about to put forward.
 Many times, the claims you make stay unnoticed because of the complex sentence structure; specifically, where the claims and their grounds are intertwined.
 However, a rhetorical performance, such as a speech or an essay, is typically made up of a single central claim, and most of the content contains several supporting arguments for that central claim.

 Types of Claim